mwlussier/Collaboration-Competition-Udacity/Report.md

 The batch normalization is used to apply a normalization process to the outputs of a previous layer such as it's done during the preprocessing phase of the initial data.
 This should increase the stability of the network and accelerate the learning process.
 Batch normalization is used with its default variables.

 ## Result
+The training was stopped if the average score was higher than 0.5 and the number of episodes was higher than 1500 or if the average score was higher than 1.5.
-The best model achieved an average score of xxx after xxx episodes of training.
-It achieved an average score of 0.50 or more at best 1500 episodes.
+The best model achieved an average score of 1.51 after 864 episodes of training.
+It achieved an average score of 0.50 or more between the 800 and 861 episode.
 The hyperparameters used are as follow:

 * BUFFER_SIZE:       1e6
 * BATCH_SIZE:        128